-Specifications of concrete properties include characteristics in the green state as well as the hardened state.
+Specifications of concrete properties include characteristics in the green state as well as the 4 5 hardened state.
 Properties of hydrated concrete include conventional mechanical properties and projections of permeabilities over hundreds of years, a topic discussed at the end of this section.
-Table A-5 summarizes target properties for SMC.
-Attainment of these characteristics has been demonstrated (Wakeley et al., 1995).
-SMC has a strength of about 40 MPa at 28 days and continues to gain strength after that time, as is typical of hydrating cementitious materials.
-Concrete strength is naturally much greater than required for shaft seal elements because the state of stress within the shafts is compressional with little shear stress developing.
-In addition, compressive strength of SMC increases as confining pressure increases (Pfeifle et al., 1996).
-Volume stability of the SMC is also excellent, which assures a good bond with the salt.

-Thermal and constitutive models for the SMC are described in Appendix D. Thermal properties are fit to laboratory data and used to calculate heat distribution during hydration.
+6 Table A-5 summarizes target properties for SMC.
+Attainment of these characteristics has been 7 demonstrated (Wakeley et al., 1995).
+SMC has a strength of about 40 MPa at 28 days and 8 continues to gain strength after that time, as is typical of hydrating cementitious materials.
+9 Concrete strength is naturally much greater than required for shaft seal elements because the 10 state of stress within the shafts is compressional with little shear stress developing.
+In addition, 11 compressive strength of SMC increases as confining pressure increases (Pfeifle et al., 1996).
+12 Volume stability of the SMC is also excellent, which assures a good bond with the salt.
+13 Thermal and constitutive models for the SMC are described in Appendix D of the Compliance 14 Submittal Design Report (Sandia, 1996).
+Thermal properties are fit to laboratory data and used 15 to calculate heat distribution during hydration.
 An isothermal creep law and an increasing modulus are used to represent the concrete in structural calculations.
 The resistance established by concrete to inward creep of the Salado Formation accelerates healing of microcracks in the salt.
-The state of stress impinging on concrete elements within the Salado Formation will approach a lithostatic condition.
+The state of stress impinging on concrete elements within the Salado

+20 Formation will approach a lithostatic condition.